judofyr/temple/EXPRESSIONS.md

 Temple expression documentation
 ===============================

-See the [Expression grammar](https://github.com/judofyr/temple/blob/master/lib/temple/grammar.rb) for a formal specification.
+Temple uses S-expressions to represent the parsed template code.
+The S-expressions are passed from filter to filter until the generator.
+The generator transforms the S-expression to a ruby code string.
+See the {file:README.md README} for an introduction.

+In this document we documented all the expressions which are used by Temple.
+There is also a formal grammar which can validate expressions.

 The Core Abstraction
 --------------------

 The core abstraction is what every template evetually should be compiled to.
-Currently it consists of four essential and two convenient types: multi, static, dynamic, code, newline and capture.
+Currently it consists of six types: multi, static, dynamic, code, newline and capture.

 When compiling, there's two different strings we'll have to think about.